 About Georgia Farm Bureau

-The Georgia Farm Bureau Federation is Georgia's largest and strongest voluntary agricultural organization with almost 300,000 member families.
+The Georgia Farm Bureau Federation is Georgia's largest and strongest voluntary agricultural organization with nearly 265,000 member families.
 It is an independent, non-governmental organization.
 The membership is mainly composed of farm families in rural communities and of people who want Georgia to be agriculturally successful, progressive and prosperous.

 The purpose of Georgia Farm Bureau, as the largest farm organization in Georgia, is to provide leadership and assistance to the agricultural sector, to promote farm products, to aid in ag-related procurement, to be a spokesman for the farmer in the legislative arena, to be a leader in the development and expansion of farm markets, to strive for more agricultural research and educational funds and facilities - in essence - to use the Georgia Farm Bureau organization and its facilities as the vehicle with which to assist in providing farm families a fair and equitable standard of living and to ensure the existence of agriculture as a vital and thriving industry in the future.